Magazine followed the evolution of sequencing projects that improved disease diagnosis and led to the development of innovative treatments

-More precise, this technique sequences only one short strand of DNA at a time, up to 900 bases.
+More precisely, this technique sequences only one short strand of DNA at a time, up to 900 bases.
 Copies are produced with an increasing number (1, 2, 3…) of bases.
 Only one base (A, C, T, or G) is added to each copy, and the last base is always marked with a fluorescent dye (green for A; blue for C; red for T; and yellow for G).
 When copies are finished, they are divided according to size.
 Since the last base of each copy is known, the original sequence can be reestablished.
-The Sanger method is still used today to sequence isolated DNA molecules, although in most applications it has been replaced by a faster and cheaper technique, known as next-generation sequencing (NGS), which can identify the order of millions of DNA bases simultaneously.
+The Sanger method is still used today to sequence isolated DNA molecules, although in most applications, it has been replaced by a faster and cheaper technique known as next-generation sequencing (NGS), which can identify the order of millions of DNA bases simultaneously.
 In addition to the two methods above, which have been adopted in clinical laboratories, there is a third technique used in research.
-Single-molecule, real-time sequencing (SMRT), uses a laser source to illuminate each base—labeled with a fluorescent dye—as it is added to a DNA strand being copied.
+It is the single-molecule real-time sequencing (SMRT), which uses a laser source to illuminate each base—labeled with a fluorescent dye—as it is added to a DNA strand being copied.

-Common diseases While genomics has advanced the diagnoses of causes of rare diseases, it is still somewhat lacking with regard to the most common diseases such as diabetes, cardiovascular problems, psychiatric diseases, and many forms of cancer, which are important from a public health standpoint due to the large number of people affected.
-These are complex and multifactorial diseases that result from the activities of dozens to hundreds of genes that interact with each other and with the environment.
-For this reason, to date, no single gene has been found that plays a major role in the onset of hypertension, a problem that affects about one-third of the world’s adult population.
+Common diseases While genomics has advanced the diagnoses of causes of rare diseases, it is still somewhat lacking with regard to the most common diseases, such as diabetes, cardiovascular problems, psychiatric diseases, and many forms of cancer, which are important from a public health standpoint due to the large number of people affected.
+These diseases are complex and multifactorial and result from the activities of dozens to hundreds of genes that interact with each other and with the environment.
+For this reason, to date, no single gene has been found that plays a major role in the onset of hypertension, a problem that affects approximately one-third of the world’s adult population.
 Illness caused by alteration in a single gene is rare.
 The same is true of diabetes, psychiatric disorders, and various cancers.

 In complex diseases, the contribution of each gene is small.
-The effect of one gene can only be quantified by comparing a large number of genomes, as is beginning to be done in England, the United States, and China, where there are projects to sequence the genetic material of up to one million people.
-Still, what is found in these countries may be valid only for European or Asian populations.
-In an article published this March in the journal Cell, University of Pennsylvania geneticist Giorgio Sirugo and two US collaborators state that genome-wide association studies designed to identify variants associated with complex traits, or with the risk of developing diseases, are focused on only a few populations: 52% were done with Europeans and 21% with Asians.
-According to the researchers, studying groups from other origins is important because “patterns of genetic variation between populations can affect the risk of developing disease and the effectiveness and safety of treatments.”
+The effect of one gene can be quantified only through comparison with a large number of genomes, as is beginning to be done in England, the United States, and China, where there are projects to sequence the genetic material of up to one million people.
+Nevertheless, what is found in these countries may be valid only for European or Asian populations.
+In an article published this March in the journal Cell, University of Pennsylvania geneticist Giorgio Sirugo and two US collaborators stated that genome-wide association studies designed to identify variants associated with complex traits, or with the risk of developing diseases, are focused on only a few populations: 52% were done with Europeans and 21% with Asians.
+According to the researchers, the analysis of groups from other origins is important because “patterns of genetic variation between populations can affect the risk of developing disease and the effectiveness and safety of treatments.”

-So far, however, genomic analyses can at best only show associations between the occurrence of certain genetic variants and the risk (predisposition) of developing a particular health problem.
+So far, however, genomic analyses can at best show only associations between the occurrence of certain genetic variants and the risk (predisposition) of the development of a particular health problem.
 “For diabetes and obesity, for example, the contribution of these studies is still small, with the potential for more effective treatments in the medium term,” comments USP endocrinologist Alexander Jorge, a specialist in genetic diseases.

-Stem veins of an orange tree, blocked by a colony of Xyllela fastidiosa bacterium, the first phytopathogen to have its genome sequenced
+Stem veins of an orange tree, blocked by a colony of Xylella fastidiosa bacteria, the first phytopathogen to have its genome sequenced

-Despite these limitations, information on altered genes obtained from the human genome, and the projects that followed it, has aided the diagnosis and treatment of many of the nearly 200 known cancers.
+Despite these limitations, information on altered genes obtained from the Human Genome Project and the projects that followed it has aided the diagnosis and treatment of many of the nearly 200 known cancers.
 “In oncology, the genetic characteristics of tumors have been used to identify the type of cancer and its aggressiveness.
-They also allow us to monitor the evolution of the disease and the response to treatment,” says geneticist Anamaria Camargo, coordinator of the Molecular Oncology Center at the Syrian-Lebanese Institute for Education and Research (IEP), in São Paulo.
+They also allow us to monitor the evolution of the disease and the response to treatment,” says geneticist Anamaria Camargo, coordinator of the Molecular Oncology Center at the Syrian-Lebanese Institute for Education and Research (IEP) in São Paulo.

 Like Camargo, many leaders of the country’s top cancer diagnosis and treatment centers closely followed the Human Genome Project.
 They acquired knowledge on genomics by participating in the country’s first sequencing projects, which were organized and funded by FAPESP and other institutions.
-In 1997, biochemists Andrew Simpson and Fernando Reinach (at the time with the Ludwig Institute for Cancer Research [LICR] and USP, respectively), and geneticist Paulo Arruda and bioinformatician João Carlos Setubal, at UNICAMP, coordinated teams from 35 São Paulo laboratories that began sequencing the genome of the bacterium Xyllela fastidiosa.
-It causes citrus variegated chlorosis, or yellowing, a disease that decimated the productivity of São Paulo’s orange groves.
+In 1997, biochemists Andrew Simpson and Fernando Reinach (at the time with the Ludwig Institute for Cancer Research [LICR] and USP, respectively) and geneticist Paulo Arruda and bioinformatician João Carlos Setubal, at UNICAMP, coordinated teams from 35 São Paulo laboratories that began sequencing the genome of the bacterium Xylella fastidiosa.
+This bacterium causes citrus variegated chlorosis, or yellowing, a disease that decimated the productivity of São Paulo’s orange groves.

 “At that time, Brazil was one of the rare countries capable of sequencing an organism’s entire genome,” says Reinach, who left the university years ago and now runs a fund that invests in innovative companies.
-Since then, the genomes of nearly 19,000 organisms have been sequenced: 3,500 viruses; 14,700 bacteria; and 400 single-celled or multicellular animals and plants.
+Since then, the genomes of nearly 19,000 organisms—3,500 viruses, 14,700 bacteria, and 400 single-celled or multicellular animals and plants—have been sequenced.